BLOOD DIAMONDS MASQUERADE AS CONFLICT DIAMONDS

 Without wishing to dive further into the investigative journalism that appears to have got Mr Worth into trouble, all we would like to point out is that this shows how easy it is to make claims about diamonds and ethics without the ‘man on the street’ being able to verify whether they are in fact true.

-You can find out more about lab-grown diamonds and the IQ Diamond elsewhere in our blog, and on our website.
+You can find out more about lab-grown diamonds and the Ethica Diamond elsewhere in our blog, and on our website.

 TRULY ETHICAL DIAMONDS

-Ethica Diamonds has chosen to go against the grain by emulating the purity and beauty of traditionally mined diamonds with the unique IQ Diamond.
+Ethica Diamonds has chosen to go against the grain by emulating the purity and beauty of traditionally mined diamonds with our unique Lab Grown Diamonds.
 These ethical, man made diamonds originate from ethical origins and offer the same level of aesthetic wonder and quality that you would find elsewhere but without the circumstantial guilt that comes with a questionable past.
 Just as we often buy fairtrade products to ensure that farmers who produce our food are getting a fair deal, we should do what we can to ensure the jewellery that gives us so much pleasure is not ruining the lives of others.

-By choosing the IQ Diamond, you are supporting our mission is to cultivate a transparent, and sustainable jewellery industry.
-We hold true to our values of awareness and transparency by guaranteeing that the IQ Diamond is, and always will be, environmentally friendly, responsible and therefore, completely free from both humanitarian or ecological conflict.
+By choosing our Lab Grown Diamonds, you are supporting our mission is to cultivate a transparent, and sustainable jewellery industry.
+We hold true to our values of awareness and transparency by guaranteeing that the Ethica Diamond is, and always will be, environmentally friendly, responsible and therefore, completely free from both humanitarian or ecological conflict.

-So if you’re looking for the best diamond alternative available consistent with your values, Ethica Diamonds guarantee that by choosing the IQ Diamond you will be purchasing a truly conflict free diamond that is in line with the ethical credentials.
+So if you’re looking for the best diamond alternative available consistent with your values, Ethica Diamonds guarantee that, by choosing our Lab Grown Diamonds, you will be purchasing a truly conflict free diamond that is in line with the ethical credentials.
 There is no need to compromise on quality, authenticity or sustainability and each stone comes with full independent GRI certification.